Client Update: Climate change reporting – heating up in 2019

 - assess their disclosure obligations and/or whether they should be making voluntary reports using one of the best practice frameworks (eg the TCFD Recommendations);

-- consider processes to ensure that the board is informed of climate-change risks, and of the impacts on the company’s business and strategic plans; and
+- consider processes to ensure the board is informed of climate change risks, and of the impacts on the company’s business and strategic plans; and

 - prepare a strategy for responding to pressures such as shareholder activism, as investors seek tangible ways in which to price potential climate impacts.

 If you would like to find out more about how Allens can assist with your climate-risk reporting, please do not hesitate to get in touch.